powercord-community/lyrics/README.md

 # lyrics
 Lyrics plugin for Powercord, supports searching and the pc-spotify plugin!
+(Confirmed working at 19/05/19)

-Currently contains a ``lyrics`` command which works like this: (replace ``/`` with your Powercord prefix)
+Currently contains a ``lyrics`` command which works like this: (replace ``.`` with your Powercord prefix)
-* ``/lyrics`` - Returns lyrics of currently playing song on Spotify.
+* ``.lyrics`` - Returns lyrics of the currently playing song on Spotify.
-* ``/lyrics imagine dragons warriors`` - Searches for lyrics of args and returns them in chat.
+* ``.lyrics imagine dragons warriors`` - Searches for lyrics of given arguments and sends them in chat.

 The lyrics will be sent as a message in your current channel.
 If the message is too large it will send it to you as Clyde instead.